wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/faq/generic-gateways.md

 - It works for the most part as a regular redirect payment method.
 - Except for recurring payments, all the features like refunding and creating a backend order are supported.

-- If you have any questions regarding the integration of the generic gateway, please contact our integration team at integration@multisafepay.com
+- If you have any questions regarding the integration of the generic gateway, email our Integration Team at <integration@multisafepay.com>